 9. Restart the apache service with the command

 Hope you have successfully rebuilt userdata files, now you will be able to restart your Apache service via your cPanel/WHM panel with the newly rebuilt httpd.conf file! .
-If you need any assistance on this feel free to Contact us .
+If you need any assistance on this feel free to contact us our Server Management Experts .